 How much have tariffs actually increased car prices?

-According to the Budget Lab at Yale analysis, tariffs have added between $2,000 to $6,400 to average vehicle costs, with imported models seeing increases up to 31%.
-The impact varies significantly by manufacturer and model, with domestic vehicles experiencing smaller but still noticeable increases due to imported component costs.
+According to analysis by the Budget Lab at Yale, tariffs are estimated to have added between $2,000 to $6,400 to average vehicle costs, with imported models potentially seeing increases up to 31%.
+The actual impact varies significantly by manufacturer and model, with domestic vehicles experiencing smaller but still noticeable increases due to imported component costs.

 Should I wait to buy a car until rates drop?

 This depends on your individual situation.
-If your current vehicle is reliable and you can wait, delayed purchases may benefit from lower rates.
-However, tariff-driven price increases may offset rate benefits.
-Use our financing scenario calculator to model different timing options based on your specific needs.
+If your current vehicle is reliable and you can wait, potential future rate decreases may provide some benefit.
+However, tariff-driven price increases may offset rate benefits, and there's no guarantee when or if rates will decrease substantially.
+Use our auto loan calculator to model different scenarios based on your specific needs.

 Are electric vehicles affected differently by tariffs?